core-wg/oscore/draft-ietf-core-object-security.md

 If timely write to non-volatile memory cannot be guaranteed, the method described in this section MUST NOT be used.

+### Unused Server Sender Sequence Number {#unused-sn}

+To prevent reuse of AEAD nonce, the server which does not support Observe may perform the following procedure after boot:

+* When a server with a stale Replay Window receives a request, it replies with a 4.01 (Unauthorized) containing an Echo option, using the AEAD nonce encoded with its own Sender ID and fixed Partial IV = 0.

+If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the Replay Window of Sender Sequence Numbers.

+This requires that the server does not support Observe, and does not use its own Sender Sequence Number to protect responses (see step 3 in {{prot-res}}).

 ### Replay of Notifications